Saint-Gobain Materials Science Lecture

 Zhenan Bao Bio

-  Zhenan Bao is Department Chair and K.K.
-Lee Professor of Chemical Engineering, and by courtesy, a Professor of Chemistry

-  and a Professor of Materials Science and Engineering at Stanford University.
-Bao founded the Stanford Wearable

-  Electronics Initiate (eWEAR) in 2016 and serves as the faculty director.
+- Zhenan Bao is K.K.
+Lee Professor of Chemical Engineering, and by courtesy, a Professor of Chemistry and a Professor of Materials Science and Engineering at Stanford University.
+Bao founded the Stanford Wearable Electronics Initiate (eWEAR) in 2016 and serves as the faculty director.

-  Bao is a co-founder and on the Board of Directors for C3 Nano and PyrAmes, both are silicon-valley venture funded
+- Bao is a co-founder and on the Board of Directors for C3 Nano and PyrAmes, both silicon-valley venture funded start-ups.

-  start-ups.
 She serves as an advising Partner for Fusion Venture Capital.

 Charlie Bateman is currently the Senior External Relations Manager at Saint-Gobain Research North America.
 His activities range from managing relationships with academic partners through to finding materials and processing technologies of interest to Saint-Gobain in North America.

 Of particular relevance are solutions related to what Saint-Gobain has identified as the Global Grand Challenges of the circular economy, electrification, connected objects & IOT, reduced carbon content solutions, human well-being & healthcare, and security & safety.